uhafner/karatest/README.md

 ## Example scenario

 An example is available that shows the basic concepts of this project: [assignment0](../master/scenarios/assignment0).
-Here you can see how to structure the scenarios and unit tests in [Assignment0Test](../master/src/test/java/Assignment0Test.java).
+Here you can see how to structure the scenarios.
+A unit test is available as well:
+[Assignment0Test](../master/src/test/java/Assignment0Test.java).
 In this assignment, a world containing a diamond needs to be created.
 The provided unit test checks the program by inspecting the created world after the program.
 (All examples start with an empty world.
 Have a look at the various